• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure for more information.

-This spicy Thai Curry Shrimp and Rice recipe makes a perfect weeknight dinner.
-It is an easy-to-make, one-pot meal that is ready to eat in just 30 minutes!
-Learn how to make homemade spicy shrimp and rice with this quick and simple recipe.
+This Thai Shrimp and Rice recipe is a quick and easy one-pot meal.
+It makes a flavor-packed weeknight dinner that is ready in just 30 minutes!
+Learn how to make homemade curry shrimp and rice with this fast and simple recipe.

-Overhead view of two bowls of Thai Curry Shrimp and Rice with chopsticks on a black surface.
+Overhead view of two bowls of Thai Shrimp and Rice with chopsticks on a black surface.

-You are going to love this easy-to-make Thai Shrimp and Rice recipe, because it is absolutely bursting with amazing Thai coconut curry flavor.
+You are going to love this spicy Thai Shrimp and Rice recipe, because it is absolutely bursting with amazing coconut curry flavor.
 The basic elements of this satisfying, Thai-style dish are succulent shrimp, vegetables, and rice.

 The heat in the recipe comes from Thai red curry paste, which gets toned down a bit by coconut milk and lime juice.
 All of the ingredients get cooked together in one pot, which means minimal cleanup is required to prepare this quick and easy meal.